furiousai/FuriousAI/content/post/first_post/index.md

 #   Otherwise, set `projects = []`.
 projects: []
 ---
-Hello there!
+Welcome to my blog!

-Here you may observe plans for my next several posts:
+Here you may observe some ideas I have for my next several posts in order to grasp what kind of material you may find here in the future:
 * How to use Catboost models in Clickhouse painlessly
 * How to use DVC like a pro
 * Tips on setting Gitlab CI for your next Machine Learning Project
-* Several article summaries (starting with "Machine Learning:The High-Interest Credit Card of Technical Debt")
+* Several article summaries (which I save in my bottomless bookmarks)
 * Tips on Catboost tuning

+Also, right now I'm working on a pretty awesome Open Source Project, which (I hope) will be released in Q2-Q3 2021.

+Hopefully, I will turn at least some of these plans into reality :)

+For now, I'd like to invite you to read a little more [about me]({{< ref "../../authors/kirill-vasin" >}}) or just simply enjoy this adorable picture of a puppy:
+{{< figure src="good_boy.jpg">}}

+Thank you for coming by!
+See you later)